Superexpert/openai-changes-everything-com/index.markdown

   <div class="max-w-4xl mx-auto text-center">
     <h2 class="text-3xl font-bold text-gray-800 mb-6">About the Podcast</h2>
     <p class="text-lg text-gray-700 leading-relaxed mb-6">
-      Welcome to <strong class="text-orange-500">OpenAI Changes Everything</strong>, our weekly podcast that explores the transformative impact of OpenAI and Generative AI on humanity.
+      Welcome to <strong class="text-orange-500">Move 37 Podcast</strong>, our weekly podcast that explores the transformative impact of Generative AI on humanity.
 We tackle crucial topics such as the <em>Alignment Problem</em>, <em>Responsible AI</em>, and the role of AI in education.
     </p>
     <p class="text-lg text-gray-700 leading-relaxed mb-6">
       Each episode features <strong>expert insights</strong> and <strong>thought-provoking discussions</strong>, designed to keep you informed and inspired about the latest developments in AI and its profound implications for our future.